bgernert/docker-smugmug-backup/README.md

 ## Goal of this image

 This image provides the smugmug backup tool in a Docker container.

 Credit goes to: Tommaso Visconti <https://github.com/tommyblue/smugmug-backup>

+##### Skipping smart galleries

+In addition to the original backup tool, you can skip the download of smart galleries by adding the keyword `smart_gallery` to the smart gallery.

 ## How to use the image